Tencent/omi/packages/omio/README.md

 * Omio supports `staticCss`, omi does not support it.

 What's the difference between the `css` and the `staticCss` method?
-For example：
+For example:

 ``` js
 render() {